noahzarro/netsec/exercises/ex1-refresher/exercise-1.md

 *Solution*: Your solution here...

 **1.2.** (2 points)
-Edward wants to send a secret message to Glenn---they cannot meet to exchange a key, but they deem it unlikely for the NSA to tamper with their messages on the fly~\footnote{Not historically accurate}.
+Edward wants to send a secret message to Glenn---they cannot meet to exchange a key, but they deem it unlikely for the NSA to tamper with their messages on the fly[^1].
 What security property are Edward and Glenn trying to achieve?
 Which cryptographic primitives could they use?

+[^1]: Not historically accurate

 *Solution*:    Your solution here...